programaka/batch-file-processing/README.md

 # Dapr - Batch File Processing End-to-End Sample

 This sample demonstrates an end-to-end sample for processing a batch of related text files using microservices and Dapr.
 Through this sample you will learn about Dapr's state management, bindings, Pub/Sub, and end-to-end tracing.
+The sample was last validated on Dapr v0.9.0.

 ## Scenario